Sanjak of Herzegovina

-The Sanjak of Herzegovina (Hersek Sancağı; Hercegovački sandžak) was an Ottoman administrative unit established in 1470.
+The Sanjak of Herzegovina (سنجاق هرسك; Hersek Sancağı; Hercegovački sandžak) was an Ottoman administrative unit established in 1470.
 The seat was in Foča until 1572 when it was moved to Taşlıca (Pljevlja).
 The sanjak was initially part of the Eyalet of Rumelia but was administrated into the Eyalet of Bosnia following its establishment in 1580.

 History

 15th century

 In November 1481 Ayas, an Ottoman general, attacked Novi and captured it probably at the end of January 1482.
 The sanjak was established between 1483 and 1485.
 In 1485, Novi was established as a kadiluk of the sanjak of Herzegovina.

 16th century

 In 1572, the seat of the sanjak was moved from Foča to Pljevlja.

 The Banat Uprising (1594) had been aided by Serbian Orthodox metropolitans Rufim Njeguš of Cetinje and Visarion of Trebinje (s.
 1590–1602).
 In 1596 revolts spread into Ottoman Montenegro and the neighbouring tribes in Herzegovina, especially under influence of Metropolitan Visarion.
 A Ragusan document from the beginning of 1596 claims that many Herzegovinian chieftains with the metropolitan gathered in the Trebjesa Monastery where they swore oath "to give up and donate 20,000 heroes to the emperors' light."
 In 1596, Grdan, vojvoda of Nikšić, and Serbian Patriarch Jovan Kantul (s.
 1592–1614) led rebels against the Ottomans but were defeated on the Gacko Field in 1597 (see Serb Uprising of 1596–97).
 However, Grdan and Patriarch Jovan would continue to plan revolts against the Ottomans in the coming years.